More Subway Trains Vandalized On 7 Line Overnight, MTA Says As Investigation Into Window Smashing Crime Spree Continues

 Federal regulations will not allow train cars to run without the windows in tact.
 So, with each incident, trains have to be taken out of service.

+“We are at the, our stock piles are depleted.
+We are now, to keep up with this … It’s the supply chain, if they can keep up, then we can keep up, so we’re at that point now.
+We’re only as good as supply chain.
+We have yet had to pull trains out of service for extended periods of time, but that’s certainly a possibility going forward,” Warren said.

 So far, the vandalism has not caused too many disruptions to riders, but that could change.
+A damaged window could take up to three hours to fix, CBS2’s John Dias reports.

 “It could make your commute a little bit longer, while you wait for a second train… It presents the opportunity for more crowding because we have less trains on the line,” said Warren.